 Every year, over three million Americans suffer from postpartum depression.
 With this depression often comes low self-esteem.
 Dustin C. Derrick, MD is the head plastic surgeon at Cosmetic Surgery of DFW for Mommy Makeovers in Fort Worth, TX.
 His mission is to help each of his clients feel better about their bodies.
-Today, we’re sharing everything you can expect from a tummy tuck.
+Today, we’re sharing everything you can expect from a Fort Worth tummy tuck.

 What Is a Mommy Makeover?

 A mommy makeover is a series of body contouring procedures customized to give moms the opportunity to rejuvenate their bodies after pregnancy and nursing have taken their toll.
 For example, during pregnancy, skin loses elasticity and the muscles in your breasts and lower abdomen become lax.
 Stretch marks often form over the lower abdomen or breasts.

 The right treatments or procedures for you depend on which parts of your body you are self-conscious about.
 If you have significant excess fat deposits on your inner or outer thighs or upper arms, a thigh or arm lift is right for you.
 If you’re self-conscious about stretch marks, scar revision is right for you.
 These are some of our most commonly performed procedures:

 Many new moms feel the need for a breast reduction after nursing.
 In the case of multiple pregnancies, our clients often get a breast lift to complement their breast reduction.
 However, despite your best efforts to pump your breasts evenly, you may find that you have lost more volume in one breast than the other.
 In this case, breast augmentation may be right for you to restore symmetry to your breasts.
 Depending on your age, weight and other factors, breast augmentation may be performed concurrently with a breast lift.